Part 5

 Until 2000 The Glade was just a bunch of trees and a very smelly toilet.
 From then until 2005 it was an outdoor dance venue which changed in format pretty much every year and spawned the now sadly defunct electronic music festival of the same name.
 For the first time in 2007 the main stage area was fully covered and quite a few live bands started to appear to compliment the DJs and sound systems.

-In 2022 the main Glade Stage was moved away from the trees and in 2024 the larger tented area which we can see here played host to the likes of Faithless, Fat Boy Slim, Camelphat and a Groove Armada DJ set.
+In 2022 the main Glade Stage was moved away from the trees and in 2025 the larger tented area which we can see here played host to the likes of Seth Troxler, Leftfield, Annie Mac and Goldie.

 Although I was quite sad to see the main Glade Stage move away from the Glade itself, it was replaced among the trees by a new venue called the Glade Dome, which made up for things to a great extent, with a lovely atmosphere together with some impressive lighting and decorations.